Cruel Intentions 3

 Cruel Intentions 3 is a 2004 American direct-to-video teen drama film directed by Scott Ziehl.
 It is a standalone sequel to Cruel Intentions (1999), and the third installment in the Cruel Intentions franchise.
 It stars Kristina Anapau as Cassidy Merteuil, the cousin of Kathryn Merteuil from the previous installments, alongside Kerr Smith, Nathan Wetherington, Melissa Yvonne Lewis, and Natalie Ramsey.

+Cruel Intentions 3 was released by Columbia TriStar Home Entertainment on May 25, 2004.